Colorectal (Colon) Cancer

 Testing for Somatic Variants

-Testing for MSI via polymerase chain reaction (PCR) or testing for mismatch repair (MMR) protein status via immunohistochemistry (IHC) is recommended in all patients with a history of CRC to evaluate for Lynch syndrome risk.
+Testing for MSI via polymerase chain reaction (PCR) or testing for MMR protein status via IHC is recommended in all patients with a history of CRC to evaluate for Lynch syndrome risk.
 Refer to the ARUP Consult Lynch Syndrome topic for more information.

 MSI testing is also useful for treatment planning in stage II disease.
 Both MSI and MMR testing are useful for prognosis and to guide treatment selection in stage IV disease.

-Testing for NTRK fusions, which are very rare, may be considered in metastatic MMR-deficient CRC tumors that are wild type for BRAF, KRAS, and NRAS.
+Testing for NTRK fusions, which are very rare, may be considered in metastatic MMR-deficient CRC tumors that are wild type for BRAFKRAS, and NRAS.
 Tumors with NTRK fusions may be sensitive to NTRK inhibitors.
+Testing for other rare and actionable mutations such as POLE/POLD1 and RET fusions may also be considered as part of broad molecular profiling.
+For stage II-III resectable, nonmetastatic CRC, testing for PIK3CA may be considered.

 Monitoring